 In the spring of 2016 I walked more than 400 km along the two main Portuguese Way of Saint James (Camino de Santiago) pilgrim routes between Porto in Portugal and Santiago de Compostela in Spain.
-Not all in one go, I must admit, but I have followed the well-trodden Central Route and the various stages of the quieter Coastal Route.
+Not all in one go, I must admit, but I have followed the well-trodden central Camino Português and the various stages of the quieter Coastal route.

 There are many Caminos de Santiago, depending on which country and town/city you start from.
-The two main routes from Portugal are the Central Way and the Coastal Way.
-Either route can be done within two weeks if you start from the World Heritage city of Porto, although it’s best to start walking a few kilometres away from the centre to avoid having to trudge through busy industrial areas.
+The two main routes from Portugal are the Central Way and the Coastal Camino.

-The more established and well-trodden Central Camino takes you from one historic town or city to another with plenty of beautiful scenery in between.
-Find out more about the Central Route here.
+The more established and well-trodden Central Camino takes you from one historic town or city to another with plenty of beautiful scenery and tiny villages in between.
+And that small mountain I mentioned.

 How long is the Portuguese Way?

-If you are able to walk an average of 20 km per day, you can do either route in less than 2 weeks but if you can, allow 3 – I’ll explain why.
+If you are able to walk an average of 20 km (12.5 miles) per day, you can do either route in around 2 weeks but if you can, allow 3 – I’ll explain why.

 You should also give yourself at least a full day to explore Porto and another to enjoy Santiago de Compostela so at least 2 nights in each city.